-The SAP has been organized into the following sections: Section 1 presents the SAP purpose; Section 2 provides a site description and a summary of the IPIM approach for VI Assessment; Section 3 presents the results of the building evaluation conducted and discusses the proposed procedures to collect air samples; and Section 4 discusses the report that will be prepared to describe the results of the assessment activities and anticipated schedule.
+The SAP has been organized into the following sections: Section 1 presents the SAP purpose; Section 2 provides a site description and a summary of the IPIM approach for VI Assessment; Section 3 presents the results of the building evaluation conducted and discusses the proposed procedures to collect sub-slab soil gas and air samples; and Section 4 discusses the report that will be prepared to describe the results of the assessment activities and anticipated schedule.
 The documents used in preparing the SAP are referenced in Section 5.